 But after three years, the Kerala Government is now pushing the Union Ministry of Road Transport and Highways to agree to reduce the width of NH being developed in the State from 45 metres to 30 metres.
-It was in this context that I started the online campaign ‘Do not restrict the width of NH in Kerala to 30 meters’.
+It was in this context that we started the online campaign ‘Do not restrict the width of NH in Kerala to 30 meters’.

 During the Onam holidays (September 15-16), I spent some time on the 100+ km Hosur – Krishnagiri – Hosur segment of NH-7 / AH-43 in Tamil Nadu with a NHAI Consultant to get a closer view of the six laning work being done by Hosur Krishnagiri Road Project Ltd. (HKRPL), a Special Purpose Vehicle (SPV) for Reliance Infrastructure who is the concessionaire for this project of NHAI.
 It was a great learning experience for me.

 A single lane road has 3.5 meters width.
-So, three lanes on one side (single carriageway) takes up 10.5 meters.
+So, three lanes on one side (single carriageway) take up 10.5 meters.
 Thus, with dual carriageway, we need 21 meters for six lanes.
 The Median can be from 1.5 to 4 meters depending on the availability of land.
 Then, on the extreme left side, there is 1.5 meters of tarred road called the ‘Hard Shoulder’ followed by another 1.5 meters of reinforced land called ‘Earthen Shoulder’.
 This needs another 6 meters on both sides.
-This means that if we have 30 meters we can have six lanes dual carriageway with a 3 meter median (21+6+3).
+This means that if we have 30 meters we can have six lanes dual carriageway with a 3-meter median (21+6+3).

 But why is this not enough?
-The drains and cable ducts needs at least 3 meters (1.5+1.5) and a service road will take up 7 meters (double lane for two-way traffic) with 3 meters Earthen Shoulder (1.5 meters on both sides).
+The drains and cable ducts need at least 3 meters (1.5+1.5) and a service road will take up 7 meters (double lane for two-way traffic) with 3 meters Earthen Shoulder (1.5 meters on both sides).
 This means another 26 meters – 13 meters (3+7+3) each on both sides of the main highway.
 Thus the total width goes up to 56 meters (30+26).
 I hope this explains the need for the 60 meters requirement.

-The Hosur – Krishnagiri stretch has a minimum width of 45 meters (in city area) and maximum of 65 meters.
+The Hosur – Krishnagiri stretch has a minimum width of 45 meters (in city area) and a maximum of 65 meters.
 The extra land will ensure that if two more lanes have to be added in the future as the traffic increases, there won’t be any additional land acquisition.

 The road is built for 100 kmph vehicular movement and the ride quality was excellent.
 Can we dream of such roads in Kerala?